spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/basic-usage/making-sure-events-get-handled-in-the-right-order.md

 ## Handling events in a queue

 A queue can be used to guarantee that all events get passed to projectors in the right order.
 If you want a projector to handle events in a queue, you should let your projector implement the `Spatie\EventProjector\Projectors\QueuedProjector` interface instead of the the normal `Spatie\EventProjector\Projectors\Projector`.
-This interface merely hints to the `EventProjectionist` the event handling should happen in a queued manner.
+This interface merely hints to the `Projectionist` the event handling should happen in a queued manner.

 A useful rule of thumb is that if your projectors aren't producing data that is consumed in the same request as the event are fire, you should let your projector implement `QueuedProjector`.